mrismanaziz/Reforestation/README.md

-## I used to work for a soft drink can crusher.
-It was soda pressing.
+## I went on a date last night with a girl from the zoo.
+It was great.
+She’s a keeper.